 This Is One of My Favorite Recipes

 First, my uncle filled the large aluminum tub with layers of rock salt and crushed ice.
-After carefully installing a cream-filled can in the center of the glistening sea, he snapped a lid in place and we took turns cranking the handle of the machine.
-Halfway through the process, my uncle added a bowl of garden fresh strawberries to the thickening cream.
-When the handle became too stiff to turn he popped open the can.
+After carefully installing a cream-filled can in the center of the glistening sea, he snapped a lid in place, and we took turns cranking the handle of the machine.
+Halfway through the process, my uncle added a bowl of fresh garden strawberries to the thickening cream.
+When the handle became too stiff to turn, he popped open the can.
 Lo and behold!
-Pale pink ice cream that would leave a lasting impression on my young mind and begin my lifelong love affair with the frozen confection.
+Pale pink ice cream would leave a lasting impression on my young mind and begin my lifelong love affair with the frozen confection.

 With the help of modern ice cream makers, homemade ice cream is quick and easy to make.
 Free of harmful chemicals and preservatives, you can safely offer it to your children as a special summertime treat.
 Or use this elegant dessert to build grown-up sundaes for dinner guests.
 Your friends and family will thank you!

 - If you opt to use store-bought ice cream for your sundaes, choose a quality brand such as Haagen-Dazs.

 - Choose high-quality, preferably organic whole milk and cream.

 - Adding sugar to the eggs provides a protective barrier from hot milk.

 - Patiently tempering the eggs by slowly adding hot milk prevents them from curdling.

 - Try flavored coffees such as macadamia nut to switch things up.